"The ensemble of this show are passionate, especially as they

 – DC Theater Arts

 “Evan Zimmerman delivers with ease.
-His MC is a cruel guardian,

-on us with lightning speed, vacillating from hilarity to stunned silences.
-He leaves us wringing our hands in distress,
+His MC turns the tables on us with lightning speed, vacillating from hilarity to stunned silences.
+Zimmerman’s MC’s loss of control

 – Maryland Theater Guide

-“plays up the cheesy stereotypes and machismo of the not-so-intelligent criminals - top-notch
+“[Evan Zimmerman] plays up the cheesy stereotypes and machismo of the not-so-intelligent criminals - top-notch

 romantic stuff that they thrust and strut to with their over-inflated egos.”